top of page

 Proven leadership to tackle Oregon's most pressing problems

-Together, we were able to do just that.
-As a State Representative I was proud to work on legislation that addressed housing, affordability, climate solutions, access to healthcare, education, and equity - just a few of these policies included:
+As a State Senator and as a former State Representative I have been proud to work on legislation to address access to housing, affordability, climate solutions, access to healthcare, education, and equity - just a few of these policies included:

 Community Investments: